rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 for as woman was made from man, so man is now born of woman.
 And all things are from God. ^1112

-Judge for yourselves : is it proper for a wife to pray to God with her head uncovered? ^1113
+Judge for yourselves: is it proper for a wife to pray to God with her head uncovered? ^1113

 Does not nature itself teach you that if a man wears long hair it is a disgrace for him, ^1114